 Frequently asked questions

-Three categories work well: rubric generation (per role and level), interview question calibration (12 questions covering the rubric), and post-interview synthesis (extracting fit signals from your raw notes).
-Treat as drafts; calibrate against actual hires.
+What ChatGPT prompts actually help with hiring?
+Three categories work well: rubric generation (per role and level), interview question calibration (12 questions mapped to the rubric), and post-interview synthesis (extracting fit signals from your raw notes).
+Treat every output as a draft and calibrate it against your real hires, because a rubric is only as good as the bar it encodes.